 It would be more important to hold Helen’s hand over changing the ISO and aperture of a camera and checking where the light looks good.
 There’s a time and place and I promise you, in the delivery room after 24 hours of labour isn’t either the time nor the place.

-As a photographer, I truly believe that moments like this should be remembered and cherished – it’s why I drive up and down the country every weekend to shoot weddings for my couples; I get so much energy and such a buzz from creating images from such emotionally-charged moments.
+As a Wedding Photographer, I truly believe that moments like this should be remembered and cherished – it’s why I drive up and down the country every weekend to shoot weddings for my couples; I get so much energy and such a buzz from creating images from such emotionally-charged moments.

 My biggest concern was making sure I remained unobtrusive – I wanted the events to unfold without me being seen or heard or causing any fuss.
 The dad-to-be informed me of the time and the ward, and I managed to slip in unnoticed.
 I took my positioning in a corner by a wide window overlooking East London’s parks, lurching towers and the financial district, and watched the events unfold.
 My mindset was to document and capture – and that’s what I spent ten hours doing.
 I’d shoot over the occasional smile and thumbs up to the excited dad (I eventually learnt that mum was almost completely unaware of my presence) – watching everything unfurl was still so spectacular, just as it had been 14 months prior.